BechirMakhlouf/sphinx/README.md

 - **Objective**:
-This project aims to me be a simple auth server that covers *almost* all your auth needs when developing new projects, this will probably will cover your authentication needs without the headache.
+This project aims to me be a simple auth server that covers *almost* all your auth needs when developing new projects.
 # Roadmap
 ## Core Functionality
 - [ ] Email/password login